 - Winnipeg Tribune (May 16 1914)

-The photos of the Todhunters’ little house in Keswick, the Keswick War Memorial and the former Brigham School in Keswick were taken by Ian Gordon, as were our ceramic poppy (ex Tower of London) and the miniature wooden memorial cross.
+The photos of the Todhunters’ little house in Keswick, the Keswick War Memorial and the former Brigham School in Keswick were taken by Ian Gordon, as were our ceramic poppy (ex Tower of London), the Deepening Shadows ceremony & Peoples’ Thank You march in London at Armistice Remembrance 2018, and the miniature wooden memorial cross.

 The photos & video from the trip to Folkestone & Flanders were taken by Ian, Jenny & Alastair Gordon.
 The colour photos of Gilbert & Molly Gordon, Molly & Eileen, and Ernest and his daughter & grandchildren came from Molly’s own collection.

-- Keith Adamson, for researching the family tree (together with old photos), for supplying significant further background information and sources, for the Kirkbride photos, for updating Gilbert’s entry in the Canadian Great War project, and for providing Gilbert’s “Dead Man’s Penny”
+- is carbon dating still used today Keith Adamson, for researching the family tree (together with old photos), for supplying significant further background information and sources, for the Kirkbride photos, for updating Gilbert’s entry in the Canadian Great War project, and for providing Gilbert’s “Dead Man’s Penny”

 - Alastair, Alexander & Jenny Gordon, for reviewing, organising and safeguarding the collection, for providing encouragement, and Alastair for photographing the Tower of London Poppies, the Birmingham Ice Sculptures and the scenes in Folkestone & Flanders, and for reviewing this site and providing technical advice